andrewtavis/wikirec/README.md

 ```

 ```_output
--- Weighted BERT and TFIDF With Ratings--
+-- Weighted BERT and TFIDF With Ratings --

 [['Mockingjay', 0.5847107027999907],
  ['Harry Potter and the Order of the Phoenix', 0.5846454899012506],